jonnonz1/nz-statute-book/acts/public/1992/ship-registration-act-1992.md

 (2) If the court is not satisfied that there were reasonable grounds for the seizure or detention, it may award costs and damages to any party aggrieved and make such other order as it thinks just.

 ### 74 False statements
-(1) Every person commits an offence and is liable to a fine not exceeding $5,000 who makes or presents to an officer having duties and functions under this Act any oral or written statement, knowing that statement to be false or misleading in any material particular.
+(1) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who makes or presents to an officer having duties and functions under this Act any oral or written statement, knowing that statement to be false or misleading in any material particular.
-(2) Every person commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who, by means of a statement or document that the person knows to be, or to contain information that is, false or misleading in any material particular, causes or attempts to cause an officer to do or refrain from doing any act or thing in the performance or exercise of that officer's duties, functions, or powers under this Act.
+(2) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who, by means of a statement or document that the person knows to be, or to contain information that is, false or misleading in any material particular, causes or attempts to cause an officer to do or refrain from doing any act or thing in the performance or exercise of that officer's duties, functions, or powers under this Act.
 (3) For the purposes of the application of this section in relation to a body corporate, but without prejudice to the liability of any person other than the body corporate,—
   (a) a statement made, presented, or otherwise used by a person acting on behalf of the body corporate shall be deemed to have been made, presented, or otherwise used by the body corporate; and
   (b) the knowledge of any person employed by or concerned in the management of the body corporate shall be deemed to be knowledge of the body corporate.

 ### 75 Making false documents, etc
-(1) Every person commits an offence and is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who—
+(1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000 who—
   (a) makes any register book, certificate, bill of sale, instrument of mortgage, or other document under this Act, knowing the same to be false or misleading in any material particular; or
   (b) forges or fraudulently alters any such document, or assists any other person to do so, or procures the forgery or fraudulent alteration of any such document.
-(2) Every person commits an offence and is liable to a fine not exceeding $5,000 who prints, sells, or uses any document purporting to be a form prescribed by the Minister, knowing that the document is not in fact a form that is for the time being prescribed by the Minister.
+(2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who prints, sells, or uses any document purporting to be a form prescribed by the Minister, knowing that the document is not in fact a form that is for the time being prescribed by the Minister.

 ### 76 Liability of directors and officers of bodies corporate
 Where any body corporate is convicted of an offence against this Act, every director and every person concerned in the management of the body corporate shall be guilty of a like offence if it is proved that the act or omission that constituted the offence took place with that person's authority, permission, or consent, or that the person knew or should have known that the offence was to be or was being committed and failed to take all reasonable steps to prevent or stop it.

 ### 77 Offences to be punishable on summary conviction
-Every offence against this Act shall be punishable on summary conviction.
+[Repealed]

 ### 78 Proceedings for offences
 For the purpose of any proceedings for an offence against this Act, the following provisions shall apply:
   (a) the offence may be treated as having been committed either at the place at which it was actually committed or at any place in which the offender may be:
-  (b) the period of 6 months referred to in section 14 of the Summary Proceedings Act 1957 for the laying of an information shall not run while the person charged (or to be charged) is beyond the territorial limits of New Zealand.
+  (b) The applicable limitation period referred to in section 25 of the Criminal Procedure Act 2011 for the filing of a charging document shall not run while the person charged (or to be charged) is beyond the territorial limits of New Zealand.

 ### 79 Service of documents
 (1) Where for the purposes of this Act any document is to be served on any person, that document may be served,—